faisalmemon/articles/Red_Teaming_Fordow.md

 The plant is 20 miles north of the city of Qom in Iran, hidden underneath mountains.
 It is an underground facility to prevent against aerial attack.

-## Bunker Buster Threat Analysis
+## The Bunker Buster Conundrum

 In popular news media, there is talk of the "Bunker Buster" missile, otherwise known as the MOP (Massive Ordnance Penetrator).
 The idea is that the clear path forwards is to drop a few of these directly on top of Fordow to eliminate the enrichment facility, thus resolve the breakout risk of using enriched uranium and making a bomb.

 ### Depth

 Fordow is mostly 80-90 meters under a mountain.
 A MOP, the USA B-2 delivered variant, carrying 14000kg of ordnance can burrow 60 meters down, and a couple could enlarge the hole.
 Since the centrifuges used in enrichment are sensitive devices, an explosion shock could indirectly damage them.
-So the task seems do-able.
+So the task seems feasible.

 But it has been reported (Rafael Grossi, Director-General of IAEA) that some parts of it are 800 meters underground accessed by spiral staircases.